NVIDIA/TensorRT-Incubator/tripy/examples/nanogpt/README.md

     Tripy: TEST: EXPECTED_STDOUT End
     -->

+> [!WARNING]
+> For this model, `int4` quantization may result in poor accuracy.
+We include it only to demonstrate the workflow.
 - Weight-only `int4` quantization:

-    **Warning**: For this model, `int4` quantization may result in poor accuracy.
-        We include it only to demonstrate the workflow.

     ```bash
     python3 example.py --input-text "What is the answer to life, the universe, and everything?" --seed=0 --quant-mode int4-weight-only